tfausak/tfausak.github.io/_posts/2017-11-15-2017-state-of-haskell-survey-results.md

 *Download this image as an [SVG](/static/images/2017/11/15/chart-user-for.svg) or a [PNG](/static/images/2017/11/15/chart-user-for.png).*

+Most people have been using Haskell for a long time.
+This is encouraging because it means learning and using Haskell is worth it to those people.
+However the relative lack of new users is not great.
+For next year's survey, I will be splitting the "more than a year" choice into more discrete choices.

 <h2 name="question-7"><a href="#question-7">7</a>: How frequently do you use Haskell?</h2>

 ![](/static/images/2017/11/15/chart-usage-frequency.svg)

 *Download this image as an [SVG](/static/images/2017/11/15/chart-usage-frequency.svg) or a [PNG](/static/images/2017/11/15/chart-usage-frequency.png).*

+Most people use Haskell at least once a week.
+This is impressive since most people don't use Haskell at work.
+That means Haskell is compelling enough to use again and again for hobby projects.

 <h2 name="question-8"><a href="#question-8">8</a>: Where do you use Haskell?</h2>